owekhai/MTN---DATASET/README.md

 An international MTN company in Nigeria specializing in tele communication service is on a quest to extract pivotal insights from their customer database.
 Their approach involves the application of a Data Analyst to scrutinize and understand their diverse customer base, in efforts to enhance their operations and sales strategies.

 ### Content
- The dataset comprises 19,500 observations across 17 variables, each illuminating different facets of the company's operations and customer interactions:
+ The dataset comprises 974,500 rows, observations across 17 variables, each illuminating different facets of the company's operations and customer interactions:

 - **Customer ID**: Customer identification number.
 - **Full Name**: The Costumers Names